CallMeNeva/bratwurst/README.md

 cd rates
 mvn clean javafx:run
 ```
-Alternatively, you can simply open the cloned repository in IntelliJ IDEA.
+Alternatively, you can also simply open the cloned repository in IntelliJ IDEA.
 In any case, in order to properly use the app you'll
 need to acquire an [Open Exchange Rates App ID](https://openexchangerates.org/signup).

 ## Disclaimer
 I am in no way, shape or form affiliated with [Open Exchange Rates](https://openexchangerates.org/), nor do I seek to purposely
 violate their terms and conditions with the usage and/or distribution of this software.
 If you are a representative of the
 previously mentioned organization and there is a problem, please contact me.

+## Attributions
+* Icons were made by [Pixel Perfect](https://www.flaticon.com/authors/pixel-perfect) and provided by [Flaticon](https://www.flaticon.com/).

 ## License
 This software is distributed under the [MIT license](./LICENSE).